 Crispy homemade potato latkes!
 My family looks forward to these every single year.
 They’re a staple at our Hanukkah celebration and are roughly 1000x better than any frozen variety you can buy at the store.
 In this post, I’ll share my mother-in-law’s famous latke recipe (they truly are the best on the planet!), along with expert tips, answers to frequently asked questions, and how you can prep these ahead of time so you’re not frying the day of your celebration.

-You’ll know you’ve achieved latke perfection when they fly off the cooling rack before they’ve had a chance to cool.
-Best enjoyed with homemade applesauce or sour cream, these are one of my top 10 recipes of all time.
-I’m honored to share this Laing latke recipe with you!
+Latkes are best enjoyed with homemade applesauce or sour cream, these are one of my top 10 recipes of all time.
+I’m honored to share our family’s foolproof latke recipe with you!

-For more easy & delicious appetizer recipes, consider trying our marinated olives,, chopped chicken liver, or smoked salmon salad next!
+For more easy, family-tested appetizer recipes, consider trying my citrus-marinated olives, homemade chopped chicken liver, or smoked salmon salad with capers next!

 How To Make Crispy Potato Latkes